Nephos/Hackware/README.md

 ## Development

-You are a modder ?
+Are you a modder ?
 You may want to read the wiki.
-You are a developer ?
+Are you a developer ?
 You might also want to do so.
 The wiki is available at this address: <https://git.nephos.xyz/Hackware/Hackware/wiki>

 ## Contributing